Have you ever visited Tulum? Do you know all it has to offer?

 Gran Cenote is surrounded by the Mayan jungle.
 Many tourists like to swim in the open area, while others prefer to snorkel in the deeper parts of the cenote.

-Choo-Ha cenote, near the Coba archaeological site, is another must-visit tourist attraction.
+Choo-Ha is a magnificent cenote in Coba, very close to the archaeological zone, is another must-visit tourist attraction.
 It is a young cenote, 10 meters in-depth with stalactites and stalagmites, so this place is perfect for snorkeling, rappelling, and diving.

 There is also a shallow area in this not-so-crowded cenote, so it is kid-friendly for your family vacation.